RBT to BCBA Katie Johnson Advances Career through Hopebridge Behavior Analyst Fellowship Program

 A message from Katie about her experience taking the exam and starting her journey as a BCBA:

-Throughout my experience as an RBT in the BAF program, as well as an RBT Fellow at Hopebridge, I received tons of support.
+Throughout my experience as an RBT in the Fellowship Program at Hopebridge, I received tons of support.
 From the mentorship through various BCBAs, to the excellent BACB exam preparation materials provided, Hopebridge provided a unique experience to equip me for the journey ahead.

 After two months of studying nearly every day with the BDS Modules and FIT Mock Exam provided by Hopebridge, along with the Pass the Big ABA Exam Manual, Study Notes ABA video bundle and other free mock exams, I knew I was prepared … even though I still went into it super nervous.
 I hyped myself by listening to my favorite pump-up music on the drive to my test (which I highly recommend!).
 Once I arrived and began the exam, I took my time, used my white board to stay on track, took deep breaths and doodled when I became overwhelmed.
 When I started to feel a mental block hit at about 2.5-3 hours into it, I took a break to breathe, jump and move around before coming back strong to finish my test.
 And it was all worth it, because it was so relieving to finally receive that one piece of paper that stated I passed my BCBA exam on the first try!